This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 1. The cutting should be about 4-6 inches long and contain at least two nodes (the place where the leaves sprout from).

 3. Place the pot in a plastic bag and tie it closed to seal the cutting in a moist environment.
-Then place it outside or near a bright window and wait for rooting to occur (it could take up to 2 months).
+Then place it outside or near a bright window and wait for rooting (it could take up to 2 months).
 Once you see new growth sprouting from the stem, snip off all leaves except for about 5-8 on top.
 These leaves will help the plant successfully develop roots.

 4. Once the stem is well-rooted, place it outdoors in a shady area or porch to encourage new growth and transplant it into a larger pot when the roots have filled the smaller one.